philipjpark/web102-flashcards/README.md

 This web app: **Is a site that shows different React terms I need to know for Unit 1 and 2.**

-Time spent: **10** hours spent in total
+Time spent: **15** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

 - [X] **The user can enter their guess in a box before seeing the flipside of the card**
-- [ ] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**
+- [X] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**
-- [ ] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
+- [X] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
-- [ ] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**
+- [X] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**

 The following **optional** features are implemented: